 According to the audit, cost for installing guardrails would run between $60,000 and $75,000.
-The audit stated that the city of Augusta, which rebuilt the road with federal grants after the flood of ‘93, didn’t have the money to purchase the guardrails.
+The audit stated that the city of Augusta, which rebuilt the Augusta Parkway section with federal grants after the flood of ‘93, doesn’t have the money to purchase the guardrails.

-Mauzy said private funds were raised for the guardrails, but they would only be purchased if Warren County would agree to maintain the road.
+Mauzy said private funds were pledged to install the guardrails, but they would only be purchased if Warren County would agree to maintain the road.

 “They (the commission) told me it’s not their problem,” he said.
 “They may not have a legal obligation, but they have a moral and ethical obligation.
 In my opinion, I feel we have a moral responsibility to make those roads as safe as possible.”

 Mauzy said he appreciated the commissioner’s support for the federal grant.
-He says he has attacked the commission before on its reluctance to get involved in the Augusta Bottom Road issue but was pleased the commissioners didn’t try to block those efforts.
+He says he has attacked the commission before on its reluctance to get involved in the Augusta Bottom Road issue but was pleased the commissioners didn’t try to block efforts to apply for the grant.
 But he pledged to continue to apply pressure on the commission to take action on the road.